teresa-m/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 The generated table will contain all the tutorials associated with the tags that you selected.
 However, not all of these tutorials might be interesting for your community.

-Galaxy Codex allows for an additional optional filter for workflows, that can be defined by the community curator (maybe that is you!).
+Galaxy Codex allows for an additional optional filter for tutorials, that can be defined by the community curator (maybe that is you!).

 TO DO : We Will soon update this section to explain how to filter tutorials, sorry for the inconvenience.